Ningke-Li/Drowzee/README.md

         "stream": False
     }).json()
     ```
-- There are also online sevice for open-source LLMs like [DeepInfra](https://deepinfra.com/models).
-We can use OPENAI python library to generate responses.
+- There are also online services for open-source LLMs like [DeepInfra](https://deepinfra.com/models).
+We can use the OPENAI python library to generate responses.

 ### To Analyze Responses
 - Download [StanfordCoreNLP](https://stanfordnlp.github.io/CoreNLP/download.html) and unzip the file.